imqueue/imqueue.com/tutorial/user-service.md

      `@param {string} [name]`

-Following these rules guarantees that you will have appropriately set descriptions for your service and you will have expectantly working clients generated for your service.
+Following these rules guarantees that you will have appropriately set descriptions for your service and expectantly working clients generated for your service.

 After interface has been defined as above, we can see that our service